paul-caron/terminal_bmp/README.md

 # terminal_bmp
 Outputs bmp image on terminal screen.

-Support only for 40 bytes DIB header and uncompressed.
+Support only for 40 bytes DIB header, RGB images and uncompressed.

 Works also only in Linux.
 Doesnt work on Windows.